Let’s say you had a baby.

 Your ego wants it to be done now.
 Your ego wants to move through life risk-free, foolish-free, discouragement-free, mistake-free, tired-free.
 And the best way to trick your ego (and yourself) into letting go a little bit is to take baby steps.

 This comes up when I’m coaching my clients.
 These entrepreneurs are the most courageous clients I can imagine having.
 That’s because they are taking the biggest risk of all.
 They are taking Baby Steps!

 Baby steps take courage.
 Baby steps are a huge risk to your ego because they are so easy.
 SO easy!
 The ego wants big deals, major accomplishments, huge weight-loss, and fast results.
 In other words, the ego likes adjectives, not nouns.
 Those adjectives guarantee that you’ll stay stuck and never try anything new.
 Over time you’ll get that deals, accomplishments, weight-loss, and results feel pretty good — even without adjectives.

-Take a goal you want to accomplish by the end of this year, and ask yourself, “What one baby step could I take every day to complete this goal?”
-And then (and this is the big challenge) get out your calendar and schedule it in there daily for the rest of the year.
+Take a goal you want to accomplish by the end of 2016, and ask yourself, “What one baby step could I take every day to complete this goal?”
+And then (and this is the big challenge) get out your calendar and schedule it in there daily for the rest of 2016.

 Editor’s note: This post was originally published in April, 2013 and has been given a slight makeover to keep it fresh and current.